 - Hereditary dental diseases

-Your dentist might suggest nonsurgical therapy to control bacteria growth or, in extreme cases, a surgical procedure to restore damaged tissues.
-General oral hygiene such as brushing, flossing and using mouthwash regularly can help to prevent plaque and bad breath.
+Our dentist might suggest nonsurgical therapy to control bacteria growth or, in extreme cases, a surgical procedure to restore damaged tissues.
+General oral hygiene, such as brushing, flossing and using mouthwash regularly, can help to prevent plaque and bad breath.

-In case your doctor has ruled out other probable causes of chronic halitosis, there might be a disease-causing it.
+If your doctor has ruled out other probable causes of chronic halitosis, a disease might be causing it.
 Some of the diseases known to cause bad breath include:

 - Diabetes